Dmytro-Ostrenko/Py-power/README.md

     - Follow the instructions that appear to search for notes using tags (keywords).
     - Enter the tags, separating them with commas, and press “Enter.”
     - You will receive notes corresponding to the tags; if no such tags were created, you will receive “Not found.”
+*Sorting files for assigned folders into categories:
+    - Enter the command “sort” and press “Enter”.
+    - Follow the instructions that appear to sort the designated folder.
+    - Enter the final (absolute) path to the folder and press “Enter”.
+    - After successfully sorting the folder, you will see the “Folder is sorted successfully” message.

 ```
 PS:
 Follow the instructions of the program and enter the data in the appropriate format.